Mooler0410/entangled-watermark/README.md

 There are a number of arguments that could be used to set the hyperparameters.
 The interpretation and configuration of these hyperparameters are explained in our [paper](https://PLACEHOLDER).
 Note that by setting the flag `--default 1`, pre-defined hyperparameters will be used.
 The `train.py` script also contains a model extraction attack to test the robustness of the watermarks.
 It is only for testing purpose and is not necessary for training the model.

-### Questions or suggestions
-If you have any questions or suggestions, feel free to send me an email at nickhengrui.jia@mail.utoronto.ca